 The Iron House Brewery is part of the White Sands Estate on the east coast of Tasmania.
 We dragged ourselves off the lounge and away from the stellar views of our Bicheno holiday house to go and investigate.
 We had to eat somewhere, after all.
 And we weren’t in the least disappointed with our effort.

-To the Iron House Brewery… or Not?
+Iron House Brewery… or Not?

 We made a quick stop at the Bicheno Tourist Information Centre on the way, to gauge their opinion of the Iron House Brewery as a place to go.
 Well there are plenty of other places to choose from!
 But Anastasia and Tracey both gave it the thumbs up, especially for lunch-time meals.
 They were clearly familiar with the venue, promising great views, great meals and great tasting beer.
 Sold.